Turnips grow and taste best when they come to harvest in cool weather.

 Companion plants.
 Bush beans, peas, southern peas.

-Container growing.
+Container Growing Turnips.
 Turnips greens are easily grown in containers.
 Small turnip roots can be grown in wide containers at least 8 inches deep.

 Common name.
 Turnip